Configure CTS token stores

 Share the CTS store certificate with the AM container to prepare for TLS/LDAPS.
 The CTS store should communicate over secure connections for security reasons.

-DS 7 or later is configured to require secure connections by default; therefore, share its certificate with the AM container before continuing.
+DS 7 and later requires secure connections by default; therefore, share its certificate with the AM container before continuing.

 Export the DS server certificate: